derekmizak/CoastGuard-Weather/README.md

 # Initial Django with Postgres Celery and Redis

-To install the weather portal, you will need to install the following:
+To install Django with Celery and Postgres, you need to install the following first:

 - Python 3.11 or higher
 - Docker